Sayano-Shushenski

 Park History

-Established 1976 in connection with the Sayano-Shushenskaya Dam construction to compensate for habitat lost to reservoir flooding.
-The reserve has become increasingly important for snow leopard conservation as camera trap monitoring documented the resident population.
+Established March 17, 1976, in connection with the Sayano-Shushenskaya Dam construction to compensate for habitat lost to reservoir flooding.
+[1] The reserve was designated a UNESCO Biosphere Reserve in 1985.
+[2] It has become increasingly important for snow leopard conservation as camera trap monitoring documented the resident population.

 Major Trails And Attractions